Chaitenyag/Pyture/README.md

 # Usage
 - First, you need to open up terminal and clone this repository using the command 'git clone https://github.com/Chaitenyag/Pyture'
 - Then `cd` into the repository and type the command `./setup.sh` (If there is a message about permissions, you would the need to type the command `chmod 777 setup.sh`)

+1) For converting images by changing format:-
-- Now, you can simply type `python3 image_converter.py jpg png -delete yes/no`
+- You can simply type `python3 image_converter.py jpg png -delete yes/no`
 - Hit enter and all jpg will now be converted to png and the jpg's might be deleted depending on the argument yes or no.
 - This works for all formats and you can now convert your images into pdf as well.
 - NOTE: -delete is optional and is `no` by default.

+2) For resizing images:-
+- You can simply type `python3 image_converter.py flower.jpg 500 500`
+- Hit enter and image would be resized.
+- This works for all formats.

 # Contributions
 Chaitenya Gupta